-RE is generally taught in weekly lessons, although at times, learning is blocked if appropriate to a range of religious festivals.
+RE is generally taught in weekly lessons, although at times, learning is blocked (if appropriate - such as linked to a specific festival).
 Coverage is planned to link with key dates and religious festivals to provide opportunities to celebrate festivals and religions with greater consistency and contextual relevance.
-Work is recorded in topic books and is evidenced with a variety of outcomes, including written pieces, artwork and photographs.
+Work is recorded in RE books and is evidenced with a variety of outcomes, including written pieces, artwork and photographs.

 As children progress through the programme of study, they are able to look deeper into spiritual, ethical, moral and social issues and with increasing breadth across different religions and worldviews through time and around the world.
-Learning is planned and sequenced to support pupils in building an ever-increasing picture over time, constantly building their knowledge and understanding of key subject knowledge and specialist vocabulary around concepts focusing on
+Learning is planned and sequenced to support pupils in building an everincreasing picture over time, constantly building their knowledge and understanding of key subject knowledge and specialist vocabulary around concepts focusing on